Natural Gas Safety Facts

 Natural gas has a chemical additive that gives it a familiar “rotten egg” odor; however, smelling natural gas is not the only method of detecting a gas leak.
 A gas leak may be indicated by observing dirt blowing on the ground, bubbling in a water puddle, or an unusual area of dead vegetation.
 You may also hear a hissing sound.

-The gas company works with emergency responders and state, local agencies to prevent and prepare for emergencies.
+The gas company works with emergency responders and state and local agencies to prevent and prepare for emergencies.
 We maintain up-to-date operations and maintenance procedures that are made available to local and state authorities.
 Gas companies are required to perform pressure tests on pipelines before they are put into service.
 Federal codes require periodic leak surveys to locate leaks so they may be repaired before they become hazardous.

 If you suspect the presence of carbon monoxide (CO) in your home, call 911, open windows, and, if necessary, leave your residence.
 The presence of CO is an indication of a malfunctioning gas, propane, or wood-burning appliance.
 It is not caused by a gas leak.